Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches

 \paragraph{Our contributions.} The main contributions can be summarized as follows: \begin{enumerate} \item We have implemented the proposed method in the tool \texttt{lyn2vec}, which produces Lyndon-based feature embeddings of sequencing reads.

-\item Unlike NLP-based embedding methods, \texttt{lyn2vec} does not require any previous training on text corpus, but it is based on combinatorics on words properties to capture sequence similarities.
-In Section \ref{ssec:theo-investigation} and Section \ref{sec:evaluation}, we investigate properties of the embedded representations w.r.t. some parameters, such as the specific Lyndon factorization variant used to compute the fingerprint and the value of $k$ used to extract the $k$-fingers from the computed fingerprint. \item The computational complexity of \texttt{lyn2vec} is related to the complexity of the algorithms computing the Lyndon factorizations; as described in Section \ref{ssec:theo-investigation}, such algorithms are linear in the length of the sequence, and so the complexity of the \texttt{lyn2vec} is linear in the total length of sequences.
+\item Unlike NLP-based embedding methods, \texttt{lyn2vec} does not require any previous training on a text corpus, but it is based on combinatorial properties that capture sequence similarities.
+In Sections~\ref{ssec:theo-investigation} and~\ref{sec:evaluation}, we investigate properties of the embedded representations with respect to some parameters, such as the specific variant of the Lyndon factorization used to compute the fingerprint and the value of $k$ used to extract the $k$-fingers from the fingerprint. \item The computational complexity of \texttt{lyn2vec} is related to the running time of the algorithms for computing the Lyndon factorization; as described in Section~\ref{ssec:theo-investigation}, these algorithms run in linear time in the length of the sequence, hence, the time complexity of the \texttt{lyn2vec} is linear in the total length of all sequences.

-\item We introduce the theoretical notion of collision rate to investigate limitations of the use of Lyndon-based representations and we address the problem of how the collision phenomenon may be affected by the lexicographic ordering of the alphabet.
+\item We introduce the theoretical notion of \emph{collision rate} to investigate some limitations of the use of Lyndon-based representations and we address the problem of how the collision phenomenon may be affected by the lexicographic ordering of the alphabet.

-\item As a proof of concept of the possible use of the proposed embedding representations in machine learning tasks, we have evaluated the effectiveness of such representations when used in the context of assigning RNA-Seq reads to the most likely gene from which they originated as fragments of gene transcripts.
-In classifying simulated reads belonging to 100 genes, we get high precision and recall even for the case of chimeric reads, i.e., reads originating from two fused genes. \end{enumerate}
+\item As a proof of concept of the possible uses in machine learning tasks of the proposed embedding representations, we have evaluated the effectiveness of such representations in classifying reads to the most likely genes from which they originated: we obtained satisfactory precision and recall even for the case of chimeric reads, i.e., reads originating from two fused genes. \end{enumerate}